i2p/i2p.android.base/README.md

 ## Client library

-### "Uploading" to a local file repository (to use a local build of the library in a project)
+### "Uploading" to the local Maven repository (to use a local build of the library in a project)

-1. Add the following line to your `~/.gradle/gradle.properties`:

-    ```
-    localFileRepoDir=/path/to/local/file/repo
-    ```

-2. `gradle :client:uploadArchives`
+1. `gradle :client:installArchives`

-3. Add the resulting directory to your project as a repository.
+2. Add the local Maven repository to your project.
 For Gradle projects, add the following above any existing repositories (so it is checked first):

     ```
     repositories {
-        flatDir {
-            name 'fileRepo'
-            dirs file('/path/to/local/file/repo')
-        }
+        mavenLocal()
     }
     ```